-Standard Condition - A property that meets all of the following: Local housing code, local property standard, local ordinances, Idaho building code as applicable to the type of housing, and the Program's regulatory property standard.
+Standard Condition- A property that meets all of the following: Local housing code, local property standard, local ordinances, Idaho building code as applicable to the type of housing, and the HOME program's property standard.

-Substandard Condition - A property that does not meet one or more of the following: Local housing code, local property standard, local ordinance(s), Idaho building code as applicable to the type of housing, or the HOME/HTF program's property standard.
+Substandard Condition- A property that does not meet one or more of the following: Local housing code, local property standard, local ordinance(s), Idaho building code as applicable to the type of housing, or the HOME program's property standard.

-Substandard Condition but Suitable for Rehabilitation - A property that can be brought up to local housing code, local property standard and ordinances, Idaho building code as applicable to the type of housing, and the HOME/HTF program's property standard, with total rehabilitation costs that are less than 75% of the property's total cost of replacement after the rehabilitation.
+Substandard Condition but suitable for rehabilitation- A property that can be brought up to local housing code, local property standard and ordinances, Idaho building code as applicable to the type of housing, and the HOME program's property standard, with total rehabilitation costs that are less than 75% of the property's total cost of replacement after the rehabilitation.